Nate-Rice/TicTacToeIO/README.md

 # TicTacToeIO
 Multiplayer tic-tac-toe game with customizable game board.
+Upon winning a game against an opponent, the player is awarded coins which they can then use in the in-game shop system to change the images of their X and O pieces.

 Below are screenshots of what the project looks like.